-This month is national masturbation month and to celebrate we’re looking at why you should add orgasms into your self care routine.
+This month is national masturbation month and to celebrate we’re looking at why you should add orgasms and how to pleasure yourself into your self care routine.
+We strongly believe that the art of masturbation is crucial so Kittens, have a think about slipping masturbation into your sex repertoire, focus on your Kitten self.

 There’s a lot of taboo revolving around female masturbation.
 For some reason, society seems to accept that men masturbate somewhat frequently, but the moment a woman masturbating is mentioned, everyone scrunches their face up and becomes the typical awkward Brit about it.
 This article aims to spread the message that not only is masturbation completely natural in both genders but that women should embrace it and make it part of their self-care routine.